This Guy Gave up on Banks — Until He Learned About This Online Account

 He bookmarked the page and returned later to dig in.

-Here’s what he learned about the Aspiration Summit Checking Account:
+Here’s what he learned about the Aspiration Summit account:

 - He only needed $10 to open an account, and there were no minimum balance requirements, meaning he didn’t have to worry about teetering on that trapeze.

 - Additionally, the bank boasted no hidden fees — no monthly service fees and no minimum balances or no minimum deposits on the spending account.
 In fact, through its “Pay What Is Fair” model, he could choose what he wanted to pay per month for the service, even if that were $0.

-- He would actually earn money using the account — 0.25% in interest on a balance less than $2,500 and 1% in interest on a balance of $2,500 or more.
+- He would actually earn money using the account — 1% in interest on his entire balance.

-- He could use any ATM in the world and would get reimbursed for any fees.
+- He could use any ATM in the world and could get reimbursed for any fees.
 Yes, even remote ATMs in the middle of South Dakota.

 Sure, all of this was fine and dandy for Sartell, but what really sold him was Aspiration’s do-good attitude, which was something he’d never experienced with a bank.

 For one, Aspiration donates 10% of every dollar it makes to charities.